loanmarket/react-router-redux-multi/README.md

 * `namespacedGoBack(namespace)()`
 * `namespacedGoForward(namespace)()`

-These actions will triger state changes only on the history identified by that namespace.
+These actions will trigger state changes only on the history identified by that namespace.
 The same namespace should be passed to actions, as is passed to ConnectedRouter and routerMiddleware.

-Or you create an object with all namespaced actions via `namespacedRouterActions(namespace)`.
+Or you can create an object with all namespaced actions via `namespacedRouterActions(namespace)`.

 *Usage:*
 ```js